Grant License on Sign In

 Enter a group name.

 Select Grant role on sign in and select a minimum site role for the group.
-This setting means licenses and site roles will only be provisioned to group users who sign into this Tableau Online site.
+This setting means licenses and site roles will only be provisioned to group users who sign into this Tableau Cloud site.

 Enter email addresses if adding individually.
 For information on using Google or SAML authentication when adding users, see Add Users to a Site.

 If you add more than one user, separate each address with a semicolon.